opencb/opencga/opencga-client/src/main/python/README.md

-## Python opencga client libraries
+## Python OpenCGA client libraries

-There are two officially supported OpenCGA python clients.
+There are two officially supported OpenCGA Python clients.

 **pyCGA**, maintained by Genome England (not compatible with OpenCGA 1.4)